Postdoctoral Fellowship

 Value & Duration

-CDN $60,000 for one year, plus benefits and a $1500 stipend to assist fellows with presenting their work at scientific meetings or to participate in workshops or courses.
+CDN $63,000 for one year, plus up to $7000 towards benefits and a $1500 stipend to assist fellows with presenting their work at scientific meetings or to participate in workshops or courses.

 Required Legal Status